 More things to do in Las Vegas

 We recommend that you read our guide about where to stay in Las Vegas.
-It gives you an excellent overview of the most popular areas, highlighting the main attractions and hotel recommendations for each area.
-If you like our list of best hotels in Las Vegas, then you should also check out our selection of recommended hotels in Los Angeles or the best hotels in San Diego.
+It gives you an excellent overview of the most popular areas, highlighting each area’s main attractions and hotel recommendations.